treeverse/lakeFS/docs/reference/mount.md

 ### How do I get started with lakeFS Mount (Everest)?

 lakeFS Mount is avaialble for lakeFS Cloud and lakeFS Enterprise customers.
-Once your setup is complete, [contact us](http://info.lakefs.io/thanks-lakefs-mounts) to access the lakeFS Mounts (beta) binary and follow the provided docs.
+Once your setup is complete, [contact us](http://info.lakefs.io/thanks-lakefs-mounts) to access the lakeFS Mounts binary and follow the provided docs.

 * Want to try lakeFS Cloud?
 [Signup](https://lakefs.cloud/register) for a 30-day free trial.
 * Interested in lakeFS Enterprise?
 [Contact sales](https://lakefs.io/contact-sales/) for a 30-day free license.